jefeferreira/gin-simple-api/README.md

 ### 🔧 How to Build and Run the Project

-**build**
-To build the project, use the command:
+**To build the project**, use the command:

 ```go
 go build server.go
 ```

 **run the project**
-To build the project, use the command:
+**To run the server**, execute the generated file:

 ```go
 ./server
 ```

+By default, the server will start on port 8000.

 # 📪 Endpoints